Violation of the Finner inequality in the four-output triangle network: NSI bound on

 Note that the upper bound on $E_2$ has to stay above $E_2=\frac{1}{3}$, since a local model reaching this value has been found~\cite{local_region} in this OPI subspace.
 Interestingly, $E_2=\frac{1}{3}$ is also obtained at the special point, where the Finner inequality meets the positivity constraint, as well as the straight line going through the fully noisy distribution and the elegant distribution.

 Surprisingly, the upper bound imposed by the NSI condition seems to converge to a value greater than $\frac{1}{3}$.
-This suggests that NSI distributions can violate the Finner inequality, which goes against the conjecture proposed in Ref.~\cite{renou2019limits}, stating that the Finner inequality captures the limit of correlations possible in any NSI theory.
+This suggests that NSI distributions can violate the Finner inequality, which goes against the conjecture proposed in Ref.~\cite{renou2019limits}, stating that the Finner inequality captures the limit of correlations possible in any NSI theory. \corr{To prove that our conjecture is true, one would need to show that no polygon inflation allows one to violate the Finner inequality, which could only be done analytically.
+We give the first analytical result in the section~\ref{analytical_computation}}.

 We could not give a tight upper bound for $E_2$, but we can certify that it is between $0.37491$ and $\frac{1}{3}$.
 An exponential fit plotted in the Fig.~\ref{fig:plotinflation} converges to $\sim 0.36$.
 The only motivation for this exponential fit is empirical.
 In principle, the upper bound on $E_2$ could follow any decreasing function greater than $\frac{1}{3}$, and it is possible that this upper bound does not follow any analytical function.
 We additionally plot in the Fig.~\ref{fig:subspace_inflation} the symmetric subspace with the bounds given by each order of the inflation.